leighnalariosa/simplebase/README.md

-# simplebase
+# Simple base
-This is a simple set of starter code for any website project
+This is a simple set of starter code for any website project.

+View Demo (Coming Soon)